ajeem2026/android_calendar/README.md

 </Swiper>
 ```

-## Customization

-Feel free to modify the provided styles and components to match your app's design guidelines.
-You can also extend the functionality of this calendar component to suit your specific requirements.

-## License

-This calendar component is available under the [MIT License](LICENSE).
-You are free to use and modify it as needed for your project.

 ## Author

 This calendar component is developed by Abid for the 2024 Mock Convention App.

-For any questions or assistance, please contact Abid at [abid@example.com](mailto:abid@example.com).
+For any questions or assistance, please contact me at ajeem@mail.wlu.edu

-We hope this calendar component enhances your app's user experience and helps you manage event schedules effectively!
+I hope this calendar component enhances your app's user experience and helps you manage event schedules effectively!